bjohnnyd/fs-tool/content/introduction/overview.md

 description="Overview of the main steps performed"
 +++

-The fs-tool takes as an input a file of peptide predictions for the HLA class I alleles and proteome of interest, performs the fraction shared calculations and generates an output file which lists the fraction shared by the different metrics.
-Below are details about generating the input file, running the tool, interpreting the output file and then integrating the output file into your cohort calculations.
+`fstool` takes as an input a file of peptide predictions for the HLA class I alleles and proteome of interest, performs the fraction shared calculations and generates an output file which lists the fraction shared by the different metrics.
+If a cohort of subjects/genotypes is provided, comparisons can be made between an allele of interest and the individuals.

-Instructions on installation with an example are at the end.
+This documentation provides details on:

+ - generating the input files
+ - running the tool
+ - interpreting the output file
+ - integrating the output file into your cohort calculations.